kyphan38/arca/assets/docs/1-foundations/operating system/1-processes/3-system-calls.md

 ## Foreground and Background Execution

-- Foreground commands block the shell until they finish
+Concepts

+- By default, user command runs in foreground, shell cannot accept next command until previous one finishes
 - For background commands (&), the shell forks but does not wait(), returning to the prompt immediately
 - The shell reaps background processes later, sometimes using non-blocking wait() calls
 - Multiple commands can be run serially or in parallel

 ## I/O Redirection

+Concepts

 - Every process has default file descriptors: STDIN, STDOUT, and STDERR
 - The shell can manipulate a child's file descriptors before exec() to redirect I/O